twcau/UpdateMyWindowsMachine/README.md

 - [Windows Package Manager (winget)](https://learn.microsoft.com/en-us/windows/package-manager/winget/)

 ## <a name='License'></a>License

-See the `LICENSE` file in the root of this repository for usage rights and licensing information.
+See LICENSE file in the repo root.

 ---

-*This project is not affiliated with Microsoft or Patch My PC.
-Use at your own risk.*
+**For detailed documentation, see function comments and the original script.**